-lights and stars.
+Although there were varying opinions of how widespread the firing was, one private first class named Fred F. Davidson, later recalled: I raised my carbine and squeezed the trigger.
+The muzzle flash blinded me.
+For the next few seconds I saw lights and stars.
 Andy shouted, "Hey, you almost hit me!"
 Oh, God, I didn't know I was aiming in that direction.
 It was so dark I couldn't see my front sight.
 I said to myself, "You better take it easy, ol' buddy, before you kill some Marine."
 Over to my rear someone else pulled off a round.
 Next it was someone to my front.

-Then the firing pinballed from place to place all over the hill and back down toward the railroad track . . .
-Finally . . . all firing ceased . . .
+Then the firing pinballed from place to place all over the hill and back down toward the railroad track . . . .
+Finally, all firing ceased . . . .
 The rest of the night I lay awake, scared, my finger on the trigger.

 The brigade's stay at Changwon was brief but useful.
 The rifle units got a pithy lecture about fire discipline and conducted patrols to the high ground beside them-a foretaste of the endless hill climbs ahead.
-The tank and artillery units had a opportunity at last to do some training in firing their weapons, and the Reconnaissance Company started its probing operations.
+The tank and artillery units had an opportunity at last to do some training in firing their weapons, and the Reconnaissance Company started its probing operations.
 Firm communications were set up with the fighter squadrons afloat.

-Craig made two trips to Masan for planning meetings with Walker and Kean, and late on 5 August the brigade got the word to be prepared to move out by truck the next day to Chindong-ni with action to come immediately thereafter.
+General Craig made two trips to Masan for planning meetings with Walker and Kean, and late on 5 August the brigade got the word to be prepared to move out by truck the next day to Chindong-ni with action to come immediately thereafter.
 The town was eight miles southwest of Masan on the road to Chinju.
 It was the point now subject to imminent NKPA attack.
 Walker had assigned three units to this first offensive: the Marine brigade, two regiments of the 25th Infantry Division, and the Army's 5th RCT.
 They would be called Task Force Kean.

-For the brigade, the 3d Battalion, commanded by Lieutenant

-Colonel Robert D. Taplett, was designated to move first on 6 August.
+For the brigade, the 3rd Battalion, commanded by Lieutenant Colonel Robert D. Taplett, was designated to move first on 6 August.
 Arriving at Chindong-ni, Taplett had to scout out the situation, since his battalion was due to be temporarily under the operational control of an Army colonel commanding the Army's 27th RCT there.
 When he got to the Army regimental command post (CP), the colonel was not there, and his operations officer did not know where he could be found, and neither could Taplett contact the commanding officer of the battalion in Chindong-ni.
 Its CP was there, right in the middle of the road, so Taplett quickly chose a very different location for his CP-on the reverse slope of a ridgeline.